LimaZurmati/doctor_plus/README.md

 - Log in and Log out of their account.
 - Read blog posts and comments on each post.
-- Add their own comments on blog posts can delte and update the comment.
+- Add their own comments on blog posts can delete and update the comment.

 ___
 ### _User Stories_